Go San Diego Card Online Guide

 - When does my pass expire?

-- Passes expire one year from purchase date.
+- You have 1 year from purchase to activate your pass or it will expire.
 Once activated, your pass will be valid for the number of consecutive calendar days you purchased.

 - Can I give or sell my card or tickets to someone else?